hull/hull-node/MIGRATION_0.13_0.14.md

       }
     );
     ```
-6. `T` prefix was removed from types
+6. `T` prefix was removed from flow types
 7. `req.hull.ship` was renamed to `req.hull.connector`
 8. `req.hull.segments` and `req.hull.users_segments` were renamed to `req.hull.usersSegments` and `req.hull.accounts_segments` was renamed to `req.hull.accountsSegments`
 10. `const Hull = require("hull");` is not a `HullClient` class anymore, so you need to change: